hy18284/mixdiff/README.md

 ## Acknowledgments

 We built our experiment pipeline from the codebase of [ZOC repository](https://github.com/sesmae/zoc).
-We thank the authors of *["Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP"](https://arxiv.org/pdf/2109.02748.pdf)* for sharing thier code.
+We thank the authors of *["Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP"](https://arxiv.org/pdf/2109.02748.pdf)* for sharing their code.